World Championship 2022: Nigel Bond retires as snooker says farewell to key remaining link to 1980s golden era

 Davies turns 16 in June and will face former Welsh Open champion Jordan Brown on Saturday chasing two more wins to reach the Crucible.

-The Welsh teenager defeated Aaron Hill 6-4 to become the youngest person to win a match in World Championship history in the first round of qualifying, setting a 95-year record.
+The Welsh teenager defeated Aaron Hill 6-4 to become the youngest person to win a match in World Championship history in the first round of qualifying, breaking a 95-year record.

 “After my first match I had no idea I had become the youngest winner," said Davies.